Seahawks RB Kenneth Walker III ‘more decisive’ against Chiefs

 Injury updates

-Seattle saw three players leave due to injury — right tackle Abraham Lucas (elbow), safety Joey Blount (knee) and running back Travis Homer (ankle).
+Seattle saw three players leave with injuries — right tackle Abraham Lucas (elbow), safety Joey Blount (knee) and running back Travis Homer (ankle).
 Carroll did not give any real specific timelines for any of the three.
 Lucas was injured in the third quarter and replaced by second-year player Stone Forsythe.

 “His elbow just kind of gave out a little bit,” Carroll said of Lucas.
 “It had an issue with it.
 He was OK to play, but we said let’s get him out of there.
 We didn’t want to tax him too much.
 I don’t think he reinjured it so much as aggravating it.”

-Carroll called Blount’s injury “Something with his kneecap.
+Carroll called Blount’s injury “Something with his knee cap.
 I don’t know exactly what it is, but it kind of got knocked out a little bit and came back.
 He was in a lot of pain and discomfort.
 It is not a knee injury.
 It is a patella situation.”

-Metcalf also left for a play with cramps but returned, and Goodwin also left for a series after reinjuring his wrist but also returned.
+Metcalf also left for a play with cramps but returned, and Goodwin left for a series after reinjuring his wrist but also returned.

 Notes